vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 ## `mount`, `shallow` and `stubs`: which one and when?

-Tests that use `mount` will render the entire component hierarchy, which is closer to what the user will experiene in a real browser.
-Tests using `shallow` are focused on a specific component.
-As a rule of thumb, the more your tests resemble the way your software is used, the more confidence they can give you. `shallow` can be useful for testing a specific component in complete isolation.
+As a rule of thumb, the more your tests resemble the way your software is used, the more confidence they can give you.

+Tests that use `mount` will render the entire component hierarchy, which is closer to what the user will experience in a real browser.

+On the other hand, tests using `shallow` are focused on a specific component. `shallow` can be useful for testing advanced components in complete isolation.
 If you just have one or two components that are not relevant to your tests, consider using `mount` in combination with `stubs` instead of `shallow`.
 The more you stub, the less production-like your test becomes.

 Keep in mind that whether you are doing a full mount or a shallow render, good tests focus on inputs (`props` and user interaction, such as with `trigger`) and outputs (in the case of a component, the DOM elements that are rendered), not implementation details.
 So regardless of which mounting method you choose, keep these guidelines in mind.